imacat/flask-digestauth/README.rst

 wheels.
 If a pretty log in form is not critical to your project, HTTP Digest Authentication should be a good choice.

-Flask-Digest-Auth works with Flask-Login_.
+Flask-DigestAuth works with Flask-Login_.
 Log in protection can be separated with the authentication mechanism.
 You can create protected Flask modules without knowing the actual authentication mechanisms.